bmwcarit/joynr/wiki/generator.md

       -templatesEncoding <encoding of templates>
       -generationId <name of what is being generated>
       -addVersionTo <name, package, none>
-        package: interface major versions (if existing) are added as an additional package
+        package: interface/typecollection major versions (if existing) are added as an additional package segment
-        name: interface major versions (if existing) are appended to the interface name
+        name: interface/typecollection major versions (if existing) are appended to the interface/type name
-        none: interface versions don't affect the generated interface or package name
+        none: interface/typecollection versions do not affect the generated name and package of interfaces and types
         default: none
+        NOTE:
+            - Consumer and provider applications of one interface have to use the same versioning scheme to be able to communicate with each other!
+            - The feature has been fully tested to work in Java, in C++ and JS only the versioning of interfaces has been tested so far but the versioning of types is expected to work as well.
     Optional, C++ only:
       -outputHeaderPath <path to directory containing header files>
       -includePrefix <prefix to use in include statements>